 Contacts: Dr. Nazira Karamova

-Nowadays humans are continuously exposed to a variety of physical and in particular artificially synthesized chemical mutagens.
+Nowadays humans are continuously exposed to a variety of physical and in particular chemical mutagens.
 The germ line mutations are responsible for causing hereditary diseases.
 Mutations in somatic cells are involved in the carcinogenesis and also play a role in the pathogenesis of other degenerative diseases including cardiovascular disorders, atherosclerosis, diabetes, and other as well as in the process of ageing.

 6. Biogas and biofuel.